Zurich corridor

 The American buyer is not asking for less heritage.
 They are asking for the US category, the US peer set, and the US outcome that sits underneath the Made in Italy stamp.
 House view on Milan to US entry

 The craft is not the problem.
 The design is not the problem.
 The product is not the problem.
-The American-facing architecture is.
+The American-facing sales material is.

 The peer industrial-cluster comparison to Milan.
 Zurich-anchored Mittelstand operators rebuilding for US visibility through a Swiss channel.
 The closest register comparison for Italian industrial mid-caps.